 National planning policy guidance is provided through Planning Policy Statements (PPS) which cover a range of issues relating to land use planning in all its forms.
 Guidelines for the planning ecologist are provided through PPS9 Biodiversity and Geological Conservation.

-In dealing with planning applications, local guidance is currently provided by relevant sections of the Unitary Development Plan (UDP) which is the major planning policy document for each Local Planning Authority; this will be replaced in due course by the Local Development Framework.
+In dealing with planning applications, local guidance is currently provided by relevant sections of the Unitary Development Plan (UDP) which is the major planning policy document for each Local Planning Authority; this will be replaced in due course by the Local Plan.

 There is a range of designations placed on sites, along with associated legislation, to protect and inform of their wildlife value.